 The rules and calculations required for a patent box claim are complex, but if the conditions are satisfied, the corporation tax rate that apples to the relevant income is 10% rather than the general 19% CT rate.

 A range of invaluable incentives are also available for a variety of creative sectors:

 These reliefs provide an additional corporation tax deduction equivalent to 100% of the expenditure, essentially a double tax deduction.
 If the company is loss making for tax purposes, these can be surrendered for an immediate cash payment.

-If you have any questions or need assistance in this area, please contact Matt Bell at email@example.com.
+If you have any questions or need assistance in this area, please contact us at firstname.lastname@example.org.